St-Jude-MS-ABDS/DataWrangling_R/README.md

 #### Instructions
 - Step 1: Download DW_R_setup.Rmd to a locate folder in your computer
 - Step 2: Update your name in Line 4
-- Step 3: Click "Knit"
+- Step 3: Click "Knit" and packages will be installed automatically
-- Step 4: Find DW_R_setup.html in the folder (where you downloaded Download DW_R_setup.Rmd) and send it back to yichen.chen@stjude.org as part of your confirmation email
+- Step 4: If you see DW_R_setup.html in your local folder (where you downloaded DW_R_setup.Rmd), it indicates that the package installation was successful.
+If you encounter any error messages during the installation process, please come to the office hour on October 6, 1–2 PM.
 - Step 5 (optional): Click "knit" again, the HTML output should be refreshed to "You have 14/14 packages already installed."